min2ha/ukwa-site/content/target/47593/index.en.md

   "start_date": "2016-12-03T09:00:00Z"
 }

-# Wessex Film and Sound Archive on Facebook

 Wessex Film and Sound Archive collects and preserves films and sound recordings from Hampshire, the Isle of Wight, Berkshire, Oxfordshire and Buckinghamshire.